 At the minimum, an RN possesses a diploma from a two-three year degree program for an associate’s degree.
 However, many RNs complete a four-year baccalaureate program.

-On the other hand, LPN/VN may only have completed a one-year certificate program.2 As such, you’ll want to note the specifics of your experience and education within your resume.
+On the other hand, LPN/VN may only have completed a one-year certification program.2 As such, you’ll want to note the specifics of your experience and education within your resume.

 BSN vs. RN